jj230/jj230/splunk.md

 <figure><img src=".gitbook/assets/Screenshot 2024-01-11 at 10.20.21 AM.jpg" alt=""><figcaption></figcaption></figure>

 After creating the dashboard panel, I added it to a new dashboard, "Buttercup Enterprise."
-I set it as absolute control, which allowed me complete control to configure how to dashboard is setup.
+I set it as absolute control, which allowed me complete control to configure how the dashboard is set up.

 <div align="left">